Google GMail E-mail Hijack Technique

 Thanks for posting this.
 A good friend had their account compromised and they wondering why their domain name registrations were stolen from them.

-Green Party Guy, we are aware of the case, though it is very hard to define the method the attacker has used in order to hijack the account.
+Green Party Guy, we are aware of the case, though it is very hard to define the method the attacker has used in order to hijack the account in question.

 Very informative, esp. the trick for NoScript (kiddies) :)